podium-lib/podium-lib.github.io/docs/api/podlet.md

 ### .css(options|[options])

-Set relative or absolute URLs to Cascading Style Sheets (CSS) asset for the podlet.
+Set relative or absolute URLs to Cascading Style Sheets (CSS) assets for the podlet.

 When set the values will be internally kept and made available for the document template to include.
-The assets set are also made available in the manifest for the Layout to consume.
+The assets set are also made available in the manifest for the layout to consume.

 The method can be called multiple times with a single options object to set multiple assets or one can provide an array of options objects to set multiple